 Now that I’ve figured out the basics to making meatballs I’m going to try my hand at a veggie version using my lentil loaf recipe as inspiration.
 I’ll report back soon!

 Ready to whip up a batch of these turkey meatballs for yourself?
-Here’s the easy, 8-ingredient recipe!
+Check out the easy, 8-ingredient recipe below:

 If you make these Popeye Turkey Meatballs let me know how they turns out in the comment section or share a photo on social media.
 Just be sure to tag me (@eatingbirdfood + #eatingbirdfood) so that I see it!